-Тад Attributes Description
+Tag Attributes Description

-dit and an The display element describes one display.
+diaplay The display element describes one display.

 display The logical name of the display.

 name

-priority Deprecated.
+priority Deprecated .
 This value is not taken in consideration.
 Use MicroEj application

 priority launcher option instead.

 default Deprecated .
 This value is not taken in consideration.

 fonts The list of system fonts.
 The system fonts are available for all displays.

-Cont A system font.
+fant A system font.

 font file The font file path.
 The path may be absolute or relative to the XML file.

 range A font generic range.

-name sections The generic range name (LATIN, HAN, etc.)
+Tunge name The generic range name (LATIN, HAN, etc.)

 Optional.
 Defines one or several sub parts of the generic range.

-"1": add only part 1 of the range
+sections "1": add only part 1 of the range

 "1-5": add parts 1 to 5

 "1,5": add parts 1 and 5

 These combinations are allowed:

 "1,5,6-8" add parts 1, 5, and 6 through 8

 By default, all range parts are embedded.

-quetempones A font-specific range.
+A font-specific range.

 customrange start UTF16 value of the very first character to embed.

 end UTF16 value of the very last character to embed.
-UTF16 value of the very last character to embed.